ygda-org/programming-guide/sections/section-5.md

 ![signals](../images/section-5/signals.png)

 > Here you can see the different signals the `Area2D` node has.
-Signals in godot are just another way for nodes to communicate with each other in a modular way.
+Signals in Godot are just another way for nodes to communicate with each other in a modular way.
 They are, basically, messages that nodes emit when something happens, like when something enters the `Area2D`'s collision area.
 Other nodes can attach to these signals and run code when they are emitted.

 4) Double click on the signal `body_entered()` so we can check when a player enters the death zone, then connect it to your script by pressing "Connect".